ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/best-practices.md

 Custom templates allow you to fully control the look and structure of the autosuggestion UI.

-- Use custom templates to align Autosuggest UI with your site’s design system.
+- Use custom templates to align the new Autosuggest SDK UI with your site’s design system.
 - The template function receives all suggestion data as props.
 - Always return a valid HTML string from the template function.